-CROATIAN AVIATION TRAINING CENTER (CATC or HZNS in Croatian language) is an independent unit for practical pilot training of the Aeronautical department of the Faculty of Transport and Traffic Sciences (FTTS), itself a part of the University of Zagreb.
+CROATIAN AVIATION TRAINING CENTRE (CATC or HZNS in Croatian language) is an independent unit for practical pilot training of the Aeronautical Department of the Faculty of Transport and Traffic Sciences (FTTS), itself a part of the University of Zagreb.
 Since the early nineties, numerous generations of today’s commercial pilots started and completed their flight training here.

 CATC has a highly experienced staff of Flight Instructors that includes airline pilots (both active and retired).
 All of the Flight Instructors are dedicated to share and transfer the knowledge and skills they posses to you – future airline pilots – as well as to all the pilots that are willing to improve their knowledge and skills.

 CATC is based on the airfield Lučko near Croatian capital city Zagreb and its basic purpose is to train students of the Faculty, who have committed themselves to become civil pilots.